Black history 365

 0

 Toni Morrison was a towering figure in literature, a storyteller whose words captured the complexities of the human experience, particularly the lives of Black Americans.
 Born Chloe Ardelia Wofford in 1931 in Lorain, Ohio, Toni grew up in a family that cherished storytelling and music, which deeply influenced her love for language.
 She earned degrees in English and later became an editor, but it was her own writing that would cement her legacy.
-With novels like Beloved, S
+With novels like Beloved, So

 ...